 Available Funds - a concept commonly used to capture each UNC campus's obligated resources in its loan and bond documentation, has been used as a proxy for obligated resources.
-The two concepts are generally identical,
+The two concepts are generally identical, though Available Funds may include additional deductions for certain specifically pledged revenues, making it a conservative measure of UNCP's obligated resources.

-The University of North Carolina System Debt Capacity Study - Fiscal Year 2022
+The University of North Carolina System Debt Capacity Study - Fiscal Year 2023